estimated reading time: 34 min

 Compound attack

 An answer to the parry riposte 22 in the first intention is a compound attack.
-Feint-attack is a compound offensive action that begins with a sham attack to lure the opponent into the parry and create an opening on the opposite side for the trompement.
-In the broadest sense, a feint is an action of the body to confuse the opponent and find the best possible target for my attack.
-In anticipation of parry, feints help me to avoid it and to land hit into an opening.
+Feint is a compound offensive action that begins with a sham attack in order to lure the opponent into the parry and create an opening on the opposite side for the trompement.
+In the broadest sense, a feint is an action of the body to confuse the opponent and conceal my intentions.
+I strive to provoke a reaction that will allow me to get into a favourable distance and gain a tempo to complete the strike.

-- The first category is the offensive Durchwechseln or the already mentioned disengagement.
-The first feinting phase of Durchwechseln is a false attack with cut or thrust but the actual indirect attack is always a thrust.
+• The first is the offensive Durchwechseln or the already mentioned disengagement.
+The first phase of Durchwechseln is a false attack with cut or thrust but an actual indirect attack is always a thrust.

-- If the first and final attack is a cut, we use the term Fehler.
-A typical example is an indicated high cut to head suddenly stopped and redirected into the lower cut on the torso.
-Or false high cut on the right finished into an high cut to the left.
+• If the first and final attack of a feint is a cut, we use the term Fehler.
+A typical example is an indicated uppercut to head suddenly stopped and redirected into the lower cut on the torso.
+Or directly, the false uppercut on the right finished into an uppercut to the left.

 The third method is not explicitly mentioned in the texts, but it is also a common way of confusing an opponent.
-A fake direct thrust and a subsequent oben abnehmen or cutover above the opponent’s blade on the hand or head.
+A fake direct thrust and the subsequent oben abnehmen/cutover above the opponent’s blade on the hand or head.

 Compound attacks by cutovers or Fehlers are more difficult to cover than Durchweseln feints.
-To parry a cut requires better and stronger cover taking more time.
-However, both of these compound attacks are more vulnerable to counterattacks.
+The cut parries require a better and stronger cover taking more time.
+On the contrary, both of these compound attacks that end in a cut are more vulnerable to counterattacks.

 Counterattack